-City : Career Climbing Pastures : How to get on at Work
+City : Career Climbing Pastures : How to Get on at Work

 Building a relationship with your employer and understanding the company and its ethos are very important in the first few months.
 If your team is going for lunch one day then join them, don't just sit on your own.

-Make sure to keep in touch with your line manager and don’t be afraid to show them what you have achieved as well as problems you may have come across.
+Make sure to keep in touch with your line manager and don’t be afraid to show them what you have achieved as well as sharing any problems you may have encountered.

 Entering a new environment is not easy and your first job will be one of the biggest learning curves you will have.
-It may take some time to settle into the job, find out more about your colleagues, the working environment and how you fit into the team as a whole.
-Make an effort to meet everyone in your first week; it's a lot easier when you are still new!
+It may take some time to settle into the job, find out more about your colleagues and the working environment - but don't worry, as the weeks and months progress you will start to get used to your new routine!